maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 auxiliary values during step 1: a forced false step.

-This means that the next step begin and the estimate remains true.
+This means that the next step begins and the estimate remains true.

 We are now entering step 2: the